-Many similar occupations projected to have the most job openings in the table above are also proving to be resilient during the pandemic, as indicated in the chart below.
-The "Laborer / Warehouse" occupation, which likely corresponds with the category of "Laborers and Freight, Stock, and Material Movers, Hand" is the most resilient occupation during the pandemic and was also projected to be the occupation with the 6th most openings between 2016 and 2026.
-Personal care aides were the most projected occupation before the pandemic and are still very prevalent in the region, ranking seventh most common in the Excellence for Labor Market Research's analysis.
+Many similar occupations projected to have the most job openings in Table 9 above are also proving to be resilient during the pandemic, as indicated in Figure 13 below.
+Figure 13 shows the highest demand low skill jobs in the East Bay during the period form March to November 2020, including Laborer/Warehouse (1961), Inventory Associate (1032), Sales Associate (838), Stock Clerk/Sales Floor (774), and Office/Administrative (512).
+The Figure indicates that The "Laborer / Warehouse" occupation, which likely corresponds with the category of "Laborers and Freight, Stock, and Material Movers, Hand" is the most resilient occupation during the pandemic and was also projected to be the occupation with the 6th most openings between 2016 and 2026.
+Personal care aides were the occupation with the most project growth before the pandemic and are still very prevalent in the region, ranking seventh most common in the Excellence for Labor Market Research's analysis.
 Considering the extra demand for cleanliness and sanitation caused by the public health crisis, 64 it is particularly noteworthy that "Janitors and Cleaners, Except Maids and Housekeeping Cleaners," which ranked number nine in the projection, does not even appear in the most COVID resilient list.
 Many of these positions may have experienced a reduced demand because employees are now working from home instead of in office buildings.
 This is one occupation that could rebound in the near future, especially as workers return to the workplace while the pandemic continues.
-"Sales Delivery Driver" makes an appearance on the most resilient list, but was not projected at all before the pandemic, which is likely the result of the increasing number of Americans buying goods online during the pandemic.
-65
+"Sales Delivery Driver" makes an appearance on the most resilient list, but was not projected at all before the pandemic, which is likely the result of the increasing number of Americans buying goods online during the pandemic.65